actulio/css-training/README.md

 # Requirements

-I use to extensions on vscode to watch and serve the html and compile the scss, which are _Live Server_ and _Live Sass Compiler_ from Ritwick Dey
+I use two extensions on vscode to watch and serve the html and to compile the scss, which are _Live Server_ and _Live Sass Compiler_ from Ritwick Dey